Collaborationist Chinese Army: Army

 Among those targeted for recruitment by the Nanjing Nationalist Government and Japanese were former warlord officers of the 1911–1928 period.
 Due to the personal loyalty of Chinese troops to their commanders, several Nationalist Chinese generals that defected brought their armies over with them.
 Many Nationalist units defected on orders of Chiang Kai-shek in order to preserve them for the later war against the Chinese Communists that he knew he would fight after Japan's defeat.
-As a result, the Peacebuilding National Army was never fully trusted due to its suspect loyalties and therefore received limited heavy weapons, but the worsening war situation for Japan meant that they had to rely on it more often and thus Nanjing units were granted better equipment.
+As a result, the Nanjing Army was never fully trusted due to its suspect loyalties and therefore received limited heavy weapons, but the worsening war situation for Japan meant that they had to rely on it more often and thus Nanjing units were granted better equipment.
 These troops were mostly used for defending important locations and for combating Communist partisans.
 In addition, many local irregular units were raised as well, including militias, volunteer and rural guards, which were mainly formed in order to counter guerrilla fighters.
 However, their quality was very low due to their limited training and lack of arms, and they were regarded as unreliable.

 The units that were considered to be the most reliable and loyal by Wang Jingwei included the three Guards divisions in Nanjing (about 10,000 men per division), the 1st Front Army (about 20,000 men), based throughout the Lower Yangtze, and the Taxation Police Corps (about 3,000 men), which had been raised personally by Zhou Fohai and were loyal to him.
 The Capital Guards Divisions were formed from an independent brigade created in May 1941 in Nanjing, which was considered a success and raised to the size of a division.
 Shortly afterwards another two divisions were created.
 These Guards units were given the best equipment, weapons, and uniforms, with a personal loyalty to Wang himself.
 The Taxation Police Corps was created in Shanghai by Finance Minister Zhou Fohai for his own protection and owed its loyalty to him, and he sought to raise its quality to that of a regular IJA division.
 It increased in size from 3,000 to around 20,000 men.
 They, like Wang's Capital Guard divisions, received some of the best supplies and were highly regarded as among the Nanjing regime's best units.
 They were later moved out of Shanghai and were used for fighting guerillas.
-Morale and reliability of the average Peacebuilding National Army units was a matter of their location.
+Morale and reliability of the average Nanjing Army units was a matter of their location.
 Intelligence reports from 1944 indicate that those units who were stationed near Nanjing and took orders from Wang Jingwei's government were more effective and motivated than those who were further away and commanded by others.

 Organization

-The standard divisional organization of the Peacebuilding National Army was as follows:
+The standard divisional organization of the Nanjing Army was as follows: